NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 - [ ] Ask AI: "How do I structure a basic login form in HTML?

-- [ ] Specify to AI the fields you want to include in your login form.
+- [ ] Determine what fields belong in your signup form (name, age, email, etc) and look up how to create those `inputs`.

-- [ ] Ask AI where to insert the login form code within your HTML boilerplate.
+- [ ] Determine where to insert the login form code within your HTML boilerplate.

 **Explanation:**
-- We're using AI to help structure and build a simple login form in HTML by providing guidance on field selection.
+- You're using AI to help structure and build a simple login form in HTML by providing guidance on field selection.

-## 3. **Now let's test our unstyled code for our basic login form**
+## 3. **Now test your unstyled code for your basic login form**

 - [ ] Open the index.html file in your browser to view your login form as it currently appears.